BornAgainCoder7/codeclub-guide/README.md

 # How to Start Your Own Code Club — Community Guide

 Welcome to the SORTEE open guide to starting and running a Code Club.
-This guide was written by and for the SORTEE and broader coding community.
+This guide was written by and for the SORTEE and broader coding community during the SORTEE Conference 2025.

 ## What is this guide about?